onur-ulusoy/DustBusterAI/README.md

 ## Project Budget

-The project budget for DustBusterAI is estimated for the first prototype to be $5000, including costs for materials, components, hardware and firmware development, software development, algorithm optimization, and prototype testing.
+The project budget for DustBusterAI is estimated for the first prototype to be $650, including costs for materials, components, hardware and firmware development, software development, algorithm optimization, and prototype testing.
 This budget will be allocated across the different phases of the project according to the timeline outlined above.

+It's worth noting that not all items were purchased at the academic timeline of the project, as they were already available in the laboratory.
+For further details, please refer to the [Bill of Materials](/Bill%20of%20materials/)

-## Donate
+## Donate & Join the Team
-Donate to Support the DustBusterAI Project.
+Donate or Join to Support the DustBusterAI Project.

 We are having economic burdens in our country which usually result in the necessary materials or manufacturing fees such as PCB production or 3D printing to be overpriced.
-We rely on the support of donors like you to bring the DustBusterAI project to life.
-Your contribution will help us purchase the necessary equipment and materials to build a working prototype of the robot, as well as fund the development of the necessary software and algorithms to make it run.
-By donating, you can be a part of revolutionizing the cleaning industry and making our world a cleaner, more efficient place.
+We rely on the support of donors like you to bring the DustBusterAI project to develop further.
+Your contribution will help us purchase the necessary equipment and materials to build a working prototype of the robot, or if you are interested in and eager to develop this project, you can **join our team** for the further development of the necessary software and electronics to make it run, design of the mechanical parts to enpower the system.
+By donating or joining to us, you can be a part of revolutionizing the cleaning industry and making our world a cleaner, more efficient place.
 Thank you for your support!

-To donate to our project please contact [Onur Ulusoy](https://www.linkedin.com/in/onurulusoy7/)
+Reach us out contacting [Onur Ulusoy](https://www.linkedin.com/in/onur-ulusoy/)

 ## Project Challenges
 The DustBusterAI project faces several difficulty, including: